If your goal is to get ripped, then you’ve probably heard about bulking and cutting cycles, right?

 Note: These numbers are estimates only, there are so many variables that will skew these numbers in one way or the other.
 But, in a totally neurotic and theoretical fashion, for a novice stepping into the second year of training, 9 month bulking respective 9 week cutting is approximately what the length of the cycles will end up be.

 Now, when it comes to the total time it takes you to get a ripped physique obviously depends on where you currently are and the level of development you want.
 If you’re interested in knowing roughly how long your overall journey will be, check out this post next!

 How to Transition From Cutting to Bulking?

-This is the next natural question people ask after they learn the benefits of using bulking and cutting cycles.
+This is the next natural question people ask after they learn the benefits of using bulking and cutting cycles and starting out with a lean physique.
 And in short the way you transition form cutting to bulking is this:

 - Have a big initial increase in calorie intake to quickly eliminate the calorie deficit